vasanthgx/traffic_prediction/README.md

             day_section = 'night'
         return day_section
     ```
-- Using the map() function to loop through the 'hour' feature and based on the hour - value we will allot the 4 day-sections.
-This way we will create one more feature 'day_section' in our existing dataset.
+- **Using the map() function to loop through the 'hour' feature and based on the hour - value we will allot the 4 day-sections.
+This way we will create one more feature 'day_section' in our existing dataset.**
     ```
     data1['day_section'] = data1['hour'].map(day_category)
     ```
-- Next we use the pd.get_dummies function to do one hot encoding of the categorical features 'holiday', 'weather_main' and day section.
+- **Next we use the pd.get_dummies function to do one hot encoding of the categorical features 'holiday', 'weather_main' and 'day section'.**
     ```
     data1 = pd.get_dummies(data1, columns =['holiday', 'weather_main','day_section'])
     ```
-- Finally we set the feature 'date_time' as row index in our dataset.
+- **Finally we set the feature 'date_time' as row index in our dataset.**
     ```
     data1.set_index('date_time',inplace = True)
     ```
 ### Correlation testing - second time
-- After the above feature engineering.
+- **After the above feature engineering.**

     ```
     corr_data1 = data1.corr()